POS System Credit Card Processing: Without vs. Built-In

 This is a POS system that doesn’t include card payment technology.
 In this case, you would need a third-party payment processor to accept card payments.

-To accept credit cards at the point-of-sale, you would integrate the third-party software into your POS checkout process.
+To accept credit cards at the point-of-sale system, you would integrate the third-party software into your POS checkout process.

-Ultimately, your third-party provider would manage PCI compliance, offer POS-compatible payment terminals, and you would negotiate rates with this card processing provider.
+Ultimately, your third-party provider would manage payment card industry (PCI) compliance and offer POS-compatible payment terminals, and you would negotiate rates with this card processing provider.
 The payment processing would be completely independent of your POS system.

 Pros: